Envian/xiv-criterion-na-strats/guides/_ew/amr/gorai/rousing-reincarnation.md

 # Mechanics

-Begins with *[cast]Rousing Reincarnation*, a raidwide which applies four pairs of debuffs to each player.
-Who receives which pair is completely random.
+*[cast]Rousing Reincarnation* begins with a raidwide, which randomly assigns a different set of debuffs to each player.

 * *![rodent1]![odder3]*
 * *![rodent2]![odder4]*
 * *![odder1]![rodent3]*
 * *![odder2]![rodent4]*

+Each of these debuffs will need to be dispelled by taking a tower that matches the debuff's symbol and color.
+The numbers on each debuff show the order that they resolve, with the I debuffs expiring first, and the IV debuffs expiring last.

 This is followed up by *[cast]Malformed Prayer*, which will begin spawning towers.
 Initially, two towers will spawn, one with an orange squirrel icon above it, and the other with a blue otter icon.
-This will repeat 3 more times, for a total of 4 pairs of towers.
+Over the duration of this mechanic, 3 more pairs of towers will spawn.

-Finally, *[cast]Pointed Purgation* will begin casting, spawning two tethers on two random players.
-These tethers can be picked up by other players.
-When *[cast]Pointed Purgation* finishes casting, a cone AOE will target each tethered player.
-At the same time, the first set of towers will resolve.
-The cones will continue to repeat each time a tower resolves, for a total of 4 pairs of cones.
+Finally, *[cast]Pointed Purgation* will begin, spawning two tethers on two random players.
+These tethers can be passed around and when *[cast]Pointed Purgation* resolves, the currently tethered players will be targetd by a cone AOE (This will not repeat like *[cast]Impure Purgation* from earlier).
+The tethered players will be hit by a cone AOE 3 more times throughout the mechanic, once for each pair of towers which resolves.

 Since all of the mechanics line up, and each player has a role to play for each step in this mechanic, the mechanic will always resolve like this: